sara-nl/picasclient/README.md

 Examples
 ========

 The `examples` directory contains two examples how to use the PiCaS client: a short example and a long example.
 These also include scripts for running locally, on [Spider](https://doc.spider.surfsara.nl/en/latest/Pages/about.html) (SLURM cluster) and the [Grid](https://doc.grid.surfsara.nl/en/latest/).
 The examples will show how PiCaS provides a single interface that can store tokens (on the CouchDB instance) with work to be done.
-Then jobs can be sent to any machine where the PiCaS client can be deployed.
+Then pilot jobs can be sent to any machine where the PiCaS client can be deployed.

 Prerequisites
 -------------